baumbus/temp-conv/README.md

 The binary is named `temp-conv`

-Running it with no arguments or as `temp-conv --help` will bring up a help listing.
+Running it with no arguments or `temp-conv --help` will bring up a help page.

 ## License